 Acrylic paint dries quiet fast, especially when compared to oil paint.
 As a result, once the paint has dried, you must fix errors on acrylic paintings.
-Any of the methods can be used to dried oil paints as well, although they are more often used to correct errors in acrylic paintings.
+It’s much easier to fix this way

 Thus, if you have made a mistake in your acrylic painting and are searching for a way to fix it, here are some suggestions:

 - You should softly sand the area you intend to paint over and correct with very fine sandpaper.

-It’s common to find paint layers under the top one are already muddy.
+- It’s common to find paint layers under the top one are still somewhat wet.
 If this is the case, you can scrape the wet layers with a paint knife or some of the other tools listed for removing wet oil paint.

 - Continue to scrape away at the paint before you hit the surface you’ve been working on.

-After that, wipe away any leftover paint or dust with a wet cloth dampened with water.
+- After that, wipe away any leftover paint with a wet cloth dampened with water.
 This stops the artwork from being affected by any unnecessary colors or tints.

 - After that, wait for the area you’ve worked on to dry before moving on to the next step.
 Since you’re working with acrylic paint, the area should dry fast.